 10 tips for parents:

 - Starting to educate your child at home about their allergies is the best starting point, particularly when they are younger.
 Explain, and teach them they should never accept food from a friend without checking with an adult first.
 When they become teens, teach them the importance of checking food packaging for allergy information and if in doubt don’t eat.
-Also give them some tips on snacks which are safe for them (link here to CN snacks) that they can suggest to the providers of food onsite (often an outsourced provider).
+Also give them some tips on the best snacks which are safe for them that they can suggest to the providers of food onsite (often an outsourced provider).

 - Make sure they can also look for the less obvious wording on food labels, such as ‘may include traces of’ and ‘made in a factory using’… etc.